ctse020/superoffice/webplugin/readme.md

     &lt;/Factory&gt;
 </pre>

-2) Add JavaScript
+3) Add JavaScript

-- In folder \JavaScripts\ create subfolder "Ctse" and place file "ctse.so.ajaxtest.js"
+- Go to subfolder \JavaScripts\ and create subfolder "Ctse" and place file "ctse.so.ajaxtest.js"
 - In file "\App_Data\WebClient\Web\SystemFiles\SoApplicationConfiguration.config" add the script to the section:

 <pre>